 So, businesses need to tailor their marketing strategies to suit each consumer’s unique preferences and mindset.

 Here is a quick visual of what a typical ecommerce lifecycle marketing journey looks like:

 But, email or SMS marketing alone doesn’t make up lifecycle marketing (although they’re a very big part of it).

-Lifecycle marketing uses content marketing, search engine optimization (SEO), paid advertisements, email marketing, and SMS campaigns in an omnichannel effort to engage with customers at each stage of their customer journey—and help move them to the next stage in the marketing funnel.
+Lifecycle marketing uses content marketing, search engine optimization (SEO), paid advertisements, email marketing, and SMS campaigns in an omnichannel effort to engage with customers at each stage of their buyer’s journey—and help move them to the next stage in the marketing funnel.